 2) A student must obtain a grade point average of 3.00 or better each semester, and a grade of S in all courses graded S/U courses.
 If a student earns a semester grade point average between 2.00 to 2.99, or received a U in a course, he/she is placed on academic probation.
 To meet academic standards for progression, the student must earn a grade point average of 3.00 or better in the following semester.
 If a clinical internship course is scheduled during the next semester, the student must earn a satisfactory (S) grade in the clinical internship course and a semester grade point average of 3.00 or better in the semester following the clinical internship to be removed from academic probation.
 If a student is on academic probation the last semester of the program, the student must earn a grade of S in the clinical internship and PTH 612: Clinical Research II to graduate.
-If a student is placed on academic probation a second time during his or her tenure in the program, he or she will be dismissed from the program.
-If a student fails to meet the criteria for removal from academic probation, he/she will be dismissed from the program.
-If a student earns a semester grade point average of 1.99 or less.
+If a student does not meet progression standards a second time during his or her tenure in the program, he or she will be dismissed from the program if 1) s/he fails to meet academic standards any time following a probation term, or 2) if s/he earns a semester grade point average of 1.99 or less.
 While on probation, students may be required to complete activities designed to facilitate success.